mvisonneau/docker-generatedata/README.md

 ## Usage

-The easiest is to use [docker-compose](https://docs.docker.com/compose/), I provide a file in the `exmaples` folder:
+The easiest is to use [docker-compose](https://docs.docker.com/compose/), I provide a file in the `examples` folder:

 ```
 ~$ wget https://raw.githubusercontent.com/mvisonneau/docker-generatedata/master/examples/docker-compose.yml